HFA Freshmen Build Computers

-US History in The Henry Ford
+US History class in The Henry Ford

 As a culminating activity Mr Burton's US history class investigated the Civil Rights movement by taking a look at the artifacts in the "Liberty and Justice for All" section at The Henry Ford.
 The students also took an interesting trip to investigate the history of presidential vehicles.
 Everything from Teddy Roosevelt's carriage to the famous JFK limo were investigated.